nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
 - Type of the client can be changed from `buyer` to `seller` & vice versa by adding a `Property` or a `Preference` which removes the client's current `Property` or `Preference`.
-- You can remove all the client’s properties by typing `pr/` without specifying any properties after it.
+- If all the properties of a `seller` have been sold, you can remove all the properties by typing `pr/` without specifying any properties after it.
+In this case, the `seller` will be temporarily marked as a `buyer`.

 Examples: